Austin Howard: Philadelphia Eagles

-Howard was signed by the Philadelphia Eagles as an undrafted free agent following the 2010 NFL Draft on April 27, 2010.
+Howard was signed by the Philadelphia Eagles as an undrafted free agent following the 2010 NFL draft on April 27, 2010.
 He made the 53-man roster and played in four games, starting at left tackle in one game.
 Howard made his NFL debut on October 24, 2010 against the Tennessee Titans.

 In order to better fit into new offensive line coach Howard Mudd's system, Howard lost about 15 pounds to get down to 330 pounds.
 However, he was waived during final roster cuts on September 3, 2011.

-Baltimore Ravens
+Baltimore Ravens (first stint)

 Howard was signed to the Baltimore Ravens' practice squad on September 6, 2011.

 New York Jets

 The New York Jets signed Howard to their active roster off the Ravens' practice squad on November 25, 2011.

 On August 23, 2012, head coach Rex Ryan made the decision to bench Wayne Hunter, giving the starting Right Tackle job to Howard.